zakjama0/conversa/README.md

     ```
     npm install
     ```
-4. Download the Backend of this project using the following link - installation instructions included in (``` https://github.com/sahilpatel1906/Conversa_API ```)
-5. Start the backend application in any IDE / terminal
-6. Start the Development Server: Once the dependencies are installed, the user can start the development server by running:
+4. Start the Development Server: Once the dependencies are installed, the user can start the development server by running:
     ```
     npm start
     ```
 This command will start a local development server and open the React app in a web browser.
 The user can then view and interact with the app.

+Back-End Installation
+1. Download the Backend of this project using the following link - installation instructions included in (``` https://github.com/sahilpatel1906/Conversa_API ```)
+2. Start and Run the backend application in any Java IDE / terminal
+3. Remember to install both Front-End and Back-End in the same directory!
+And have both applications running :)

 <a id="tech-stack"></a>
 ## Tech Stack